Over and over and over and over. Wash. Rinse. Repeat. Unfortunately, that’s all too common in the workplace today.

-A project is a time-restricted, unique undertaking, whereas business processes are ongoing and often virtually unchanged for several years.
+A project is a time-restricted, unique event, whereas business processes are ongoing and often virtually unchanged for several years.

 There can be a surprising amount of overlap between repeatable processes and one-time projects.
-For example, even if your marketing team is working on a brand-new campaign from scratch for a new product, your team has done similar things before.
+For example, even if your marketing team is working on a brand-new campaign from scratch for a new product, your team has done similar things.

-By having concrete workflows mapped out before each project starts, you can speed it up significantly.
+You can speed it up by having concrete workflows mapped out before each project starts.

-That way, for every new campaign and product, you know exactly where to start and what to do.
+For every new campaign and product, it’s important to know exactly where to start and what to do.
 Many projects can become almost like repeatable business processes over time.

-To excel in both business process and project management, you can follow the same principles.
+To excel in both business process and project management, follow the same principles:

 - Standardize the workflow as much as possible, outlining steps and deliverables.

-- Visualize the workflow using software, for example, monday.com.
+- Visualize the workflow using software (hint hint: monday.com).

 - Automate wherever possible to reduce time wasted on menial tasks like compiling data.

-- Optimize your use of human resources, making sure the right person is working on the right thing.
+- Optimize your use of human resources, ensuring the right person is working on the right thing.

 The benefits of BPM and automation

-Business process management and automation have incredibly powerful benefits that can transform your business from the ground up.
+Business process management and automation have compelling benefits that can transform your business from the ground up.